Best Golf Gems in Ireland – Part 2

 Simply put, Ireland has extraordinary golf everywhere including many of the world’s “best of the best” courses like Royal County Down, Ballybunion, Waterville, Portmarnock, Lahinch, Old Head, K Club and Royal Portrush.
 However, these amazing layouts don’t tell the full story of an Irish golf vacation of a lifetime.

-“In addition to our world famous courses, Ireland has numerous lesser known ‘must play’ gems that are sometimes overlooked on itineraries, but shouldn’t be,” says Mark Byrne, Carr Golf Travel Expert.
+“In addition to our world-famous courses, Ireland has numerous lesser known ‘must play’ gems that are sometimes overlooked on itineraries, but shouldn’t be,” says Mark Byrne, Carr Golf Travel Expert.
 “In the list below are locales to consider that all offer incredible value and quality, convenient tee-times, and a true taste of the magic of an Emerald Isle golf getaway.”

 Ballyliffin Golf Club